π Next Meeting: TBD

 Author: Lisa Standridge

-π Details π View Bill on Legislature WebsiteLast Action: None
+π Details π View Bill on Legislature WebsiteLast Action: Coauthored by Representative West (Kevin) (principal House author)

 Date: 2025-02-04